 Q: How can I evaluate the technology?
 Can I get a benchmark?

 Absolutely!
 Benchmarks are a great way to evaluate any 3D printing technology.
 We are always happy to talk about your potential applications and print a benchmark for you.
-If you have a specific application in mind and are interested in a benchmark, please fill out the form on this page to request a benchmark part.
+Whether you’re working on MEMS and microfluidics applications or you have other specific uses in mind and are interested in a benchmark, please fill out the form on this page to request a benchmark part.